|09-07-2011, 09:28 AM||#16|

-Location: back to the hills next week!!!!
+Location: the hills

 Plugs foul because they cannot reach proper operating temperature that keeps the insulator clean.
 You need to find out why that is happening and fix it.
 I think you've covered it with the oil consumption and oil on the plug causing the fouling.
 A leak down test would help isolate the cause.